 The major disadvantage of a website is that they are slow compared to mobile apps and are unreliable when accessed on flaky connections.

 This is what gave rise to the “Web Obesity Crisis”.
 We love webpages with HD videos and colourful animations, but at the same time stats suggest 40% of users bounce from a website that takes more than 3 secs to load.

 Apart from this, websites have always yearned for a place in the notification tray and on the home screen just like an app.

 PWAs brings just the right mix to these problems that have plagued website for long:

 As mentioned earlier PWAs employ the App Shell Architecture, that ensures rapid loading.
 It provides a static frame with reliably fast web components for first load, on which other content is loaded progressively or dynamically.

 PWAs can be added and accessed from a device just like an app.
 Adding one is simpler than downloading an app.
 Here you just need to accept the “Add to Home Screen” prompt while browsing, and the PWA will get added to your device’s home screen.

 The next time you launch it from the home screen of your device, it will hide all the browser controls and behave like an app.

 As you can see PWAs combine the best of both; the speed and usability of a native app with the robust backend framework and connectivity of websites.
-That’s precisely the reason I preferred to call PWAs as the clone child of native apps and websites, and recommend all to look forward to investing in Progressive web app development.
+That’s precisely the reason I call PWAs as the clone child of native apps and websites, and recommend all to look forward to investing in Progressive web app development.
 But, at the same time, I suggest all to get familiar with the technology and its scope in the market inside out, along with other factors that affect the success of your mobile app development project, as mentioned in this mobile application development guide.